Affordable Tank Services

 How can you know if you’re using appropriate amounts of propane?

-First, keep in mind that propane use fluctuates depending on the circumstances.
+Keep in mind that propane use fluctuates depending on the circumstances.
 For instance, if you’re heating your house with propane, you’ll use a lot more of it in the winter than in the summer.
 But if you’re worried that you’re using too much propane, here are some things you can do.

 Talk to your propane provider and ask how your propane usage compares to other people with similar-sized homes.